jsanon01/best-practices/log.md

 ## Serverless Mobile Backend
 Unlike serverless static websites, serverless applications will now act as mobile frontend.
 Therefore, Monile App will be the Presentation Tier.

-It will connect to thew Logic or Application Tier using REST API running on API Gateway which triggers the Lambda functions.
+It will connect to the Logic or Application Tier using REST API running on API Gateway which triggers the Lambda functions.

 ## Serverless Microservices Architecture Pattern